jlesage/docker-cloudberry-backup/README.md

 container.
 For example, this is done by adding the `--device /dev/dri` argument to the `docker run` command.

-## CloudBerry Backup Web Interface
+## MSP360 Backup Web Interface

-CloudBerry Backup provides its own web interface.
+MSP360 Backup provides its own web interface.
 It can be accessed via HTTP port 43210 and/or HTTPs port 43211.

 ### Credentials